christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 External drivers: temp too low or too warm (35-45C) can slow down bio processes/lead to tissue death.

 Internal constraints: when and how growth is initiated and ceases is under genetic and developmental control, and thus plant's internal programming could limit growth responses to longer seasons.
 We know that populations vary in their growth and its responses to extended seasons, reflecting differences in genetic and developmental controls that likely evolved to limit tissue loss to rare early or late-season events.
-Populations vary predictably in their end-of-season phenology with more poleward going through budset earlier.
+Populations predictably vary in their end-of-season phenology with more poleward going through budset earlier.
 This means that longer seasons are generally driven by spring phenology which appears far more flexible and advanced more rapidly than fall events

 Trade-offs between vegetative and reproductive investments may produce important growth response differences across years within individuals, as well as betwen species.
 Years of high reproductive output can reduce growth.
 For species that mast, high reprod copuld especially impact measures of wood growth.
 Higher temp may trigger masting in the following year; if true, then reduced growth in years following warm summers may not indicate temperatures too high for grwoth, but instead shifting investment to reproduction

 Wood growth in evergreen species is generally thought to come from current season photosynthesate while deciduous species may more often use stored carbon resources.
 These diffeernces would suggest that season length by growth relationships may be more apparent via lagged effects in deciduous species, but this is rarely studied and not well supported.

-Species that budburst earlier and more readily produce addtional leaves (e.g. leaf flush after budset) may grow more with longer seasons vs those that budburst later and flush with primary growth only once.
-Also, species that vary in their tresholds accross their ranges mnay obscure any overall relationship between growth and GS length.
+Species that budburst earlier and more readily produce additional leaves (e.g. leaf flush after budset) may grow more with longer seasons vs those that budburst later and flush with primary growth only once.
+Also, species that vary in their thresholds across their ranges may obscure any overall relationship between growth and GS length.

-Phylogenetic comparative methods can moved research away from treating species identify as simple groups e.g. fagus sylvatica, quercus robur) or into big groups(evergreen vs deciduous).
+Phylogenetic comparative methods can move research away from treating species identity as simple groups e.g. fagus sylvatica, quercus robur) or into big groups(evergreen vs deciduous).
 They now treat species as a suite of correlated observations, separated by their evolutionary distance.

-While juvenile trees are more flexible than their adult forms, they usually provide predictable inference in differences across species and populations, so should be integrated into studies.
+While juvenile trees are more flexible than their adult forms, they usually provide predictable inference in differences across species and populations, so they should be integrated into studies.

 Experiments could also inform a better model of lag effects across species, with small scale studies sampling saplings multiple years after manipulation (vs common pratice of destroying samples)